codenameakshay/blog/content/post/loading.md

 ![](/images/loader/3.png)

-I edited the color of the loader as well its speed.
+I edited the color of the loader as well as its speed.

 ```
 <head>